davidzarandi/supreme-memory/services/health-checker/README.md

-# Health checker service
+# Health Checker service

-This microservice comprises two main components: the `AppService` and the `AppController`.
+The microservice comprises two main components: the `AppService` and the `AppController`.

 The `AppService` is responsible for performing the actual health checks.
 It uses the `HealthCheckService` and `MicroserviceHealthIndicator` from the `@nestjs/terminus` package to perform the checks.
 The `checkHealth()` method of